JakeJing/bookmark-launcher/README.md

 # bookmark-launcher

-Create a simple java script embedded in the chrome to open certain websites with pre-defined shortcuts.
+Create a simple java script embedded in the google chrome to open certain websites with pre-defined shortcuts.

 1. install the extension of **ShortKeys**, which can define certain shortcuts to run a java script;